Do you want to know what a first cousin is? In this post, find the definition of first cousin and exactly how a first cousin is related to you.

 If we start at one of the first cousins and count generations back to the grandparents, we will notice that the common ancestor is two generations back.

-Are first cousins closely related?
+Are first cousins considered close family?

 Yes, first cousins are considered close relatives.
 A close relative is a relative that is between 2-4 degrees of separation, and first cousins are exactly four degrees of separation apart from each other.